damienen/git-gists/README.md

 #### Notes

 A .env file with an environment variable named REACT_APP_GITGISTKEY
-declared was used in order to increase the number of calls that can be made per hour on Githb's API
+declared was used in order to increase the number of calls that can be made per hour on Github's API